genesiscommunitysuccess/docs/docs/Operations/commands.md

     For example: PopulateHolidays -y 2020,2021 -c BR,GB -r rj,en

-\##

-CountRecords
+## CountRecords

-Counts the number of records in the database, grouped by table, and prints to screen.
+This counts the number of records in the database, grouped by table, and prints to screen.

 Can either give the record count for each table defined in the dictionary, or of a provided space separated list, i.e.: